Walthamstow Reservoirs, Marshes and Wetlands Walk

-Enjoy a waterside walk or cycle along this series of reservoirs in Walthamstow.
-A traffic free cycle path runs along the River Lea from Walthamstow Marshes to Banbury Reservoir.
+Enjoy a waterside walk or cycle along this series of reservoirs in the Walthamstow Wetlands Nature Reserve.
+A traffic free cycle path runs along the River Lea Navigation Canal from Walthamstow Marshes to Banbury Reservoir.
 It follows National Cycle route 1 along the Lea Valley Walk passing Lockwood Reservoir, High Maynard Reservoir, Low Maynard Reservoir, East Warwick Reservoir and West Warwick Reservoir.
 The route starts at the Lea Valley Springfield Marina and follows the flat path to Tottenham Marshes for about 3 miles.
 It's a nice easy walk or ride with the option of continuing to Lea Valley Park and the William Girling Reservoir.

 The area is great for wildlife with a heronry and various other water loving birds to look out for.
 These include pochard, tufted duck, coot, yellow wagtail, sedge warbler, great crested grebe and reed warbler.